By Tim Lambert

 In 1762 Southampton was called: ‘one of the prettiest and healthiest towns in England, it is rather extensive and well-populated and possesses several fine houses’.

 Furthermore, 18th century Southampton began to recover as a port.
 In 1753 a writer said that it had ‘lately improved its position.
 Much of the wine trade with Portugal formerly handled by London is now finding its way to the port’.
 From the 1780s trade in Southampton began to revive even more.
 Coal from Newcastle was imported in increasing amounts.
 Wool stockings were imported from the Channel Islands.

 From 1770 Southampton began to grow north of the Bargate.
 By 1802 growth had spread as far as Commercial Road.
 The population rose from about 6,000 in 1770 to about 8,000 in 1801.

 From 1745 the authorities planted trees along the road across the Common.
 In 1761 an assembly room was opened on West Quay.
-Balls were held there and games of cards.
+Balls were held there and games of cards were.
 A visitor described it as ‘very elegant, handsomely lighted up with 5 glass chandeliers’.
-In 1766 Southampton got its first theatre in French Street.
+In 1766 Southampton got its first theatre on French Street.
 The town gained its first bank in 1778.